steveya/steveya.github.io/_posts/2023-05-10-short-rate-models-1.md

 #### Gaussian Process
 The model assumes that the short rate follows a Gaussian process, allowing for both positive and negative levels.
 It also assumes that rate volatility is constant and independent of the level of the short rate.
 This modelling choice is inconsistent with empirical restults.
 While rates can go negative (though mostly inconceivable at 1973), the short-rate volatility generally do depend on the level of the short rate.
 Short-rates also exhibit mean-reversion as opposed to having a constant drift.
 Later generations of short-rate models are invented to address these issues.

+#### Equilibrium Short-Rate Model
+Note that the Merton's model belongs to a subclass of the short-rate model called the *Equilibrium short-rate model*.
+This class of model generally cannot fit to the initial term structure, By allowing $$\mu = \mu_t$$ to depend on time, we obtain the **Ho-Lee Model**, which is an *Arbitrage-Free short-rate model*, one can fit the initial term structure by varying $$\mu_t$$ deterministically over time.

 ### Bond Pricing in Merton's Model
 The price of a zero-coupon bond is given by: